c235gsy/scTrack/README.md

 -------
 > **--expMatrix(-e) :**  *file path* **(required)**

 > File path of expression matrix.
+The file should only contain numbers and the delimiter should be "$\t$".

 -------
 > **--clusterArray(-c) :**  *file path* **(required)**